|We are just good friends

 You might well ask what happens to such rare animal hybrids.
 Their line only continues if they mate with one of their parent species and after a few generations their identity is lost.
 Never-the-less novel genetic information has moved across so called species barriers.
 It’s called introgression.

-What is really interesting is when the results of any new hybrid crosses with parent species becomes geographically isolated and inbreed within a small community leading to new species.
+What is really interesting is when the results of any new hybrid crosses becomes geographically isolated and inbreed within a small community leading to new species.

 The power of hybridisation can come from the fact that new genomes are created and genetic code comes together in exciting new combinations.